PART II HOW

 Company executives and board directors are not blind to their employees’ liquidity struggles.
 They can plainly see the pressures under which their employees are operating.
 However, despite their empathy for the situation, loosening the reins on secondary sales often proves challenging.
 Here are a few reasons:

-- Investor Control: High-performing companies have the luxury of thinking very carefully about whom they invite to invest.
-They want to ensure that their shareholders are aligned with the company’s vision and development path.
+Investor Control: High-performing companies have the luxury of thinking very carefully about whom they invite to invest.
+They want to ensure that their shareholders are employee with the company’s vision and development path.
 Having unknown shareholders on the cap table is usually antithetical to the company’s desire for control.

 Lacking the Cash